 The private sector plays an important role in economic development.
 However to be beneficial to local populations, business must act responsibly.
 Part 1 of this blog discusses how business can do this, as laid out in the OECD Guidelines for Multinational Enterprises, and make a positive contribution to economic, environmental and social progress with a view to achieving sustainable development.

 The Policy Framework for Investment (PFI) is a comprehensive and systematic tool for improving investment conditions.
 The pocket edition of the PFI contains the full text of the 2015 update minus the supplemental questions and reference lists.
 Find the integral text and other tools online at www.oecd.org/investment/pfi.htm

-The OECD Code of Liberalisation of Capital Movements is the only multilateral legal instrument with comprehensive coverage of capital movements, including inflows and outflows, long-term and short-term operations.
-For 50 years, the Code has provided a balanced framework for capital account openness.
+The Capital Movements Code provides a balanced framework for capital account openness.
+It is the only multilateral legal instrument with comprehensive coverage of capital movements.
+This includes inflows and outflows, long-term and short-term operations.

 Presented to G20 Finance Ministers and Central Bank Governors in September 2015, this document provides an update on progress in cooperation on respective approaches to measures that are both macro-prudential measures (MPMs) and capital flow management measures (CFMs).